-3.5.7 Where the Bid is found to be non-compliant in accordance with subsection 7.5 (Modelling Change tests) or subsection 7.10 (Delivery Sub-Plan noncompliance) (and, for the avoidance of doubt, this includes circumstances in which a Bid is found to be non-compliant in accordance with subsection 7.5 or subsection 7.10 as a result of the application of the process set out in subsection 3.5.4), the Department will at its sole discretion take any other action it considers necessary and appropriate in the circumstances, including:
+3.5.7 Where the Bid is found to be non-compliant in accordance with subsection 7.5 (Modelling Change tests) or subsection 7.10 (Delivery Sub-Plan non-compliance) (and, for the avoidance of doubt, this includes circumstances in which a Bid is found to be non-compliant in accordance with subsection 7.5 or subsection 7.10 as a result of the application of the process set out in subsection 3.5.4), the Department will at its sole discretion take any other action it considers necessary and appropriate in the circumstances, including:

 - i.
 Eliminating the Bidder from the competition; - ii.
 Disregarding the non-compliance; - iii.
 Adjusting the requirements of this ITT, and giving all Bidders the opportunity to adjust or update their Bids to reflect the revised requirements; or - iv.
-Requiring any or all Bidders to adjust or update their Bids so that they are compliant. - 3.5.8 Where a Bid is found to be non-compliant in accordance with subsection 6.3.6 (Financial Templates), the Department shall identify the prices and assumptions it considers more credible for the Extension Period in relation to that Bid, which may be different to the Year 7 Assumptions (the "Proposed Extension Period Assumptions").
-Unless the Proposed Extension Period Assumptions are the Year 7 Assumptions, the Department shall inform the Bidder of the Proposed Extension Period Assumptions and its rationale for the Proposed Extension Period Assumptions. - 3.5.9 The Bidder will have 5 working days (or such longer period as the Department may specify) to comment on the Department's rationale behind the Proposed Extension Period Assumptions.
-After considering any comments provided by the Bidder, the Department shall specify the prices and assumptions (the "Final Extension Period Assumptions") which the Bidder shall use to update its Modelling Suite so that it is consistent with the Final Extension Period Assumptions.
-For the avoidance of any doubt, the Final Extension Period Assumptions may be the same as the Proposed Extension Period Assumptions or may be such other prices and assumptions which, having considered the Bidder's comments on the Proposed Extension Period Assumptions, the Department has concluded are more credible.
-The revised Modelling Suite will be used for the purposes of Franchise Payments and other relevant financial amounts in the Franchise Agreement. - 3.5.10 The disqualification or elimination of a Bidder in accordance with this subsection 3.5 (Non-compliant Bids), subsection 3.6 (Automatic elimination) or subsection 3.7 (Right to disqualify Bidders) will not prejudice any other civil remedy available to the Department and will not prejudice any criminal liability that such conduct by a Bidder may attract.

-3.5.11 Bidders should note that, where their Bid is not compliant with the terms of the Franchise Signature Documents as issued by the Department from time to time throughout the competition, they will nevertheless (if successful) be required to execute and comply with the terms of the Franchise Signature Documents as required by the Department.
+Requiring any or all Bidders to adjust or update their Bids so that they are compliant. - 3.5.8 The disqualification or elimination of a Bidder in accordance with this subsection 3.5 (Non-compliant Bids), subsection 3.6 (Automatic elimination) or subsection 3.7 (Right to disqualify Bidders) will not prejudice any other civil remedy available to the Department and will not prejudice any criminal liability that such conduct by a Bidder may attract. - 3.5.9 Bidders should note that, where their Bid is not compliant with the terms of the Franchise Signature Documents as issued by the Department from time to time throughout the competition, they will nevertheless (if successful) be required to execute and comply with the terms of the Franchise Signature Documents as required by the Department.